gutschke/garbagedisposal/README.md

 # Garbage Disposal
 **Capacitative push-button switch for kitchen garbage disposal**

 Most continuous-operation garbage disposals are activated by either an air-switch or a wall-switch.
-Neither option really appealed to my design sense, and I wanted to use a unobtrusive capacitative push-button switch instead.
+Neither option really appealed to my design sense, and I wanted to use an unobtrusive capacitative push-button switch instead.
 While there are beautiful options these days, none of them can switch a high-powered inductive load.
 A relay and some supporting hardware was in order.
-As 1HP motors have some pretty high inrush currents, suitable protective devices had to be installed.
+As 1 HP motors have some pretty high in-rush currents, suitable protective devices had to be installed.
 Also, only some relays can handle inductive loads, so that limited our choice of parts.

 [![PCB Photo](https://raw.githubusercontent.com/gutschke/garbagedisposal/master/easyeda/photo.png)](easyeda)

 The circuit board is densely packed and sufficiently compact to fit into a regular junction box.
 It is even possible to mount an outlet on top of the junction box.
 I recommend using the powercord from a garbage disposal wiring kit to connect the junction box to an existing under-sink outlet.
 This way, it can easily be disconnected for servicing.

 Nylon stand-off bolts should be used to securely mount the circuit board inside the junction box.

 # Schematics